Simons36/hds-serenity-ledger/README.md

 This should install the following dependencies:

 - [Google's Gson](https://github.com/google/gson) - A Java library that can be used to convert Java Objects into their JSON representation.
+- [Junit](https://junit.org/junit4/) - Junit is a simple framework to write repeatable tests.

 ## Puppet Master